New Jersey State Police: Trooper Trump

+Racism investigations

+In July 2023, the NAACP New Jersey State Conference called upon the Department of Justice and state Attorney General Matt Platkin to investigate allegations of systemic racism and discrimination within the state police.
+In September 2024, two separate reports were released in response to the allegations, with one focusing on the state police's Office of Professional Standards and the other on the state police's practices for recruitment, hiring, and promotion.
+The release of the reports led the NAACP to call for state police leadership to be replaced.

+A 2023 report found evidence of racial disparities in traffic enforcement by NJSP.
+After the release of the report, the NJSP was suspected to engage in a work slowdown, as it issued substantially fewer traffic tickets.

+Alleged antisemitic remarks

+On October 24, 2024, The New York Post reported that the state police's second-in-command, Lieutenant Sean Kilcomons, allegedly made an antisemitic remark about state Attorney General Matt Platkin and his son.
+Shortly thereafter, an investigation was opened into the allegations, which Attorney General Platkin recused himself from.

 Core functions

 The New Jersey State Police is responsible for general police services, general highway and traffic enforcement, statewide investigation and intelligence services, emergency management, support for state and local law enforcement efforts, maintenance of criminal records and identification systems and regulation of certain commerce such as firearms ownership.

 Many municipalities in southern and north-western New Jersey lack local police departments, therefore the state police have the primary responsibility for providing police services to these towns for a yearly assessed nominal fee paid to the state government.
 The New Jersey State Police is also charged with the responsibility of protecting the Governor of New Jersey and Lieutenant Governor of New Jersey, as well as the President of the New Jersey Senate and the Speaker of the New Jersey General Assembly.

-Motto and badge

-"Honor, Duty, Fidelity", the motto of the New Jersey State Police was adapted from the West Point motto "Duty, Honor, Country".
-The triangular state police logo and hat badge represents this motto.
-The badge has stars in each of its three corners and was created by New York jeweler Julius George Schwarzkopf, the father of founder Herbert Norman Schwarzkopf.
-The NJSP logo includes the year 1921, date of founding, in place of a badge number.

-Academy

 Training for recruits takes place at the State Police Academy located in Sea Girt, New Jersey.
-The academy is both physically and mentally demanding on the recruit.
-The recruits live at the academy during the week and are responsible for the upkeep of the barracks and academy grounds, as well as their equipment and uniforms.
 The curriculum consists of ten units of study that increase in difficulty and complexity over the 24 weeks of training.
-Drop out rate for new recruits in the academy is above or close to 35% per class.
-Some areas/units of study include: